-2. Using a Phillips screw driver, fasten the Card Reader assembly under the front handle where the holes are provided.
+2. Using a Phillips screw driver, fasten the card reader assembly under the front handle.
+Align with holes provided under front handle.

 3. Route the cable around the trolley column towards the rear as shown below.

 4. At the front, hold the cable to the side so it clears the front panel as you replace the panel.